 - Companies registered in Export Processing Zones are exempt from corporate income tax.

-The Tax Administration is somewhat similar to the IRS in the USA and has its own regulations and timelines.
+The Tax Administration is similar to the IRS in the USA and has its regulations and timelines.
 It is required for all companies to file annual tax returns in Mexico with the Tax Administration within 3 months of the end of the upcoming fiscal year.
-Before the 17th of each month, the Value Added Tax must be filed.
-Digital invoices are also required for every transaction that a trading company in Mexico makes.
+Later than the 17th of each month, the Value Added Tax must be filed.
+Digital invoices are required for every transaction that a trading company in Mexico makes.

 - Employers must pay 15-25% of each employee’s monthly salary to the Mexican Social Security Institute (IMSS).

-- Mexico is a member of the NAFTA and EFTA free trade agreements, along with nearly 20 others.
+- Mexico is a member of the NAFTA and EFTA free trade agreements and nearly 20 others.

 The Mexican General Law of Corporations outlines the general legalities that all companies must follow.
 A few of its rules are: